 Colombia's visa system has three main categories.
 Your situation — how long you want to stay, whether you're working, investing, or joining a spouse — determines which applies.

 Type R — Resident Visa.
 Permanent residency in Colombia.
 Issued after 5 continuous years on a Type M visa (or 2 years if married to a Colombian).
-Also available to nationals of Andean Community countries (Venezuela, Ecuador, Peru, Bolivia) after 2 years.
+Also available to nationals of Andean Community countries (Ecuador, Peru, Bolivia) after 2 years.
 Holders can work without restriction and are treated as nationals for most purposes.
 This is the path to long-term stability in Colombia.

-Nota sobre "Golden Visa": Colombia does not have a formal golden visa program by that name, but the Type M Investor visa functions similarly — a qualifying investment in a Colombian S.A.S. (from approximately USD 28,000) gives you the right to live and work in Colombia and progress toward permanent residency.
+Note on "Golden Visa": Colombia does not have a formal golden visa program by that name, but the Type M Socio/Investor visa functions similarly — a qualifying shareholding in a Colombian S.A.S. (from approximately USD 51,000, i.e. 100 SMMLV in 2026) gives you the right to live and work in Colombia and progress toward permanent residency.

 We manage every document, every government interaction, and every deadline so you don't have to navigate it alone.